Academic Word List: 570 AWL Words in 10 Sublists (2026)

 Vocabulary · Academic Word List

-All 570 headwords across the 10 Coxhead sublists, ranked by frequency in academic texts.
+The complete AWL list: 570 headwords across the 10 Coxhead sublists, ranked by frequency in academic texts, plus 40 academic words for essays with common-to-academic synonym upgrades.
 The single most efficient vocabulary investment for TOEFL Reading and Listening: roughly 10 percent of every TOEFL passage comes from this list.

 What the Academic Word List is